CentreForDigitalHumanities/ianalyzer-readers/docs/example_custom.md

 `ianalyzer_readers` includes several subclasses of `Reader` to handle common data formats, such as the `XMLReader` and `CSVReader`.
 If you need to handle a new or unique data format, it may be useful to create a new `Reader` subclass.

-Note that the `Reader` class provides very little functionality by itself, so creating a custom `Reader` will save little work compared to writing a script from scratch.
-However, the `Reader` class is used to define a shared interface between different readers, so you can use it to create something compatible with other readers.
+Creating a custom reader class will require more work than using a class like `CSVReader`, and will require more understanding of how this package works.
+You may find that, for your specific use case, creating a reader requires more work than writing a complete script from scratch.
+The main reason to use the `Reader` framework is to make something compatible with other reader types.

 This example will demonstrate how you could implement a custom reader.